-The reason a newsletter only gets a three per cent click rate is because you are sending out transactional information, Johnson says.
+The reason a newsletter only gets a three percent click rate is that you are sending out transactional information, Johnson says.
 You are offering deals to get people to spend money.
-But by doing that, you are alienating 97 per cent of your audience.
+But by doing that, you are alienating 97 percent of your audience.

-“You can increase that click through rate up to about 20 per cent just by giving your patients information about things that will help them,” he adds.
+It is said that the best Google ranking factor is Click Through Rate.
+This relates to the rate in which a site is clicked in the search results.
+“You can increase that click-through rate up to about 20 percent just by giving your patients information about things that will help them,” he adds.
 “Not products that will help them.
 Rather than offering a tooth whitening voucher, why not write an article about how tooth whitening works?
 Instead of offering free X-rays (which are probably covered by insurance anyway), why not explain why people snore?
 Or what TMJ is?”

 “It makes sense,” he says.
 “A newsletter with one or two items will give readers more chances to interact.
 Sending out a single offer for a voucher really limits your readers choices.